 Interview: Michal Šubín, Jean François Cats

 More and more business families in Slovakia started discussing generational succession.
 They face a wide range of questions they seek to answer, discovering that they are learning on the fly, so they have less time for preparations than they would need.
-Representatives of RSM TACOMA Family Office, Jean François Cats, an expert specialising in intergenerational transfers for more than 30 years, provides a perspective of families operating in developed markets, and Michal Šubín describes his experience in the CEE region that faces this problem for the first time.
+Representatives of RSM CZ Family Office, Jean François Cats, an expert specialising in intergenerational transfers for more than 30 years, provides a perspective of families operating in developed markets, and Michal Šubín describes his experience in the CEE region that faces this problem for the first time.

 What mistakes do parents and children most commonly make in their communication and which of them do you consider the most serious?

 JFC: An absolutely fundamental problem is the absence of communication about property and how it is generated, about revenues, losses, risks and the like.
 If such communication is missing between parents and children, then the head of the family is creating a huge problem for the future.
 Communication is a basic manifestation of responsibility for the future of the family and for preserving its development for the next years.
 Although discussion centres on property, in the end, it should bring peace and harmony to the family.
 This is impossible to achieve if the property is disintegrating due to badly defined administration and misuse.

 I have seen various situations but one of the traditional negative aspects is when the head of the family discriminates between his kids.
 What gives me the biggest shock is when the discrimination is against daughter in favour of son.
 This even happens in situations when the daughter is more capable and qualified than her brother.
 At the same time, I am surprised to see the daughter accept the situation.